-Although the value of the Fund's net assets is generally considered by market participants in determining whether to purchase or sell shares, whether investors will realize gains or losses upon the sale of the shares will depend entirely upon whether the market price of the shares at the time of sale is above or below the investor's purchase price for the shares.
-Because the market price of the shares will be determined by factors such as relative supply of and demand for the shares in the market, general market and economic conditions, and other factors beyond the control of the Fund, the Fund cannot predict whether the shares will trade at, below or above net asset value or at, below or above the initial public offering price.
-The net asset value of the shares, however, is expected to be reduced immediately following the offering as a result of the payment of offering costs.
+Although the value of the Fund's net assets is generally considered by market participants in determining whether to purchase or sell common stock, whether investors will realize gains or losses upon the sale of common stock will depend entirely upon whether the market price of the common stock at the time of sale is above or below the investor's purchase price for the common stock.
+Because the market price of the common stock will be determined by factors such as relative supply of and demand for the common stock in the market, general market and economic conditions, and other factors beyond the control of the Fund, the Fund cannot predict whether the common stock will trade at, below or above net asset value or at, below or above the initial public offering price.
+The net asset value of the common stock, however, is expected to be reduced immediately following the offering as a result of the payment of offering costs.
 As with any security, complete loss of investment is possible.

 Anti-Takeover Provisions.
-The Fund's charter and Bylaws contain provisions that may delay, defer or prevent a transaction or a change in control that might otherwise be in the best interests of the shareholders.
-Such provisions may discourage outside parties from seeking control of the Fund or seeking to change the composition of its Board of Directors, which could result in shareholders not having the opportunity to realize a price greater than the current market price for their shares at some time in the future.
+The Fund's charter and Bylaws and the Maryland General Corporation Law contain provisions that may delay, defer or prevent a transaction or a change in control that might otherwise be in the best interests of the stockholders.
+Provisions, such as classifying our Board of Directors in three classes serving staggered three-year terms, may discourage outside parties from seeking control of the Fund or seeking to change the composition of its Board of Directors, which could result in stockholders not having the opportunity to realize a price greater than the current market price for their common stock at some time in the future.

 The Fund's charter authorizes the Fund to issue additional shares of common stock.
-The Board of Directors also may classify or reclassify any unissued shares of common stock, and may set the preferences, rights and other terms of the classified or reclassified shares.
-The Board may, without any action by its shareholders, amend the Fund's charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that the Fund has authority to issue.
+The Board of Directors also may classify or reclassify any unissued shares of common stock, and may set the preferences, rights and other terms of the classified or reclassified common stock.
+The Board of Directors may, without stockholder approval, amend the Fund's charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that the Fund has authority to issue.

-The Fund will list its shares, subject to notice of issuance, on [] under the ticker symbol "[]" and will be required to meet []'s listing requirements.
+The F und will list its shares, subject to notice of issuance, on [] under the ticker symbol '[]" and will be required to meet []'s listing requirem ents.

 The directors of the Fund (the "Directors") are responsible for the overall supervision of the operations of the Fund and perform the various duties imposed on the directors of investment companies by the Investment Company Act and applicable Maryland law.
-Any vacancy on the Board of Directors may be filled only by a majority of the remaining Directors, except to the extent that the Investment Company Act requires the election of directors by shareholders.
+Any vacancy on the Board of Directors may be filled only by a majority of the remaining Directors, except to the extent that the Investment Company Act requires the election of directors by stockholders.